-1.1 The purpose of this report is to: Update the Committee about the Funding Assurance Audits for 22/23 and any key issues Outline improvements identified as a result of audit
+- 1.1 The purpose of this report is to: - Set out the DfE requirements for the Adult Education Budget audit and assurance - Outline how the CPCA fulfils these requirements and the process for selecting who we audit - Update the Skills Committee about the Funding Assurance Audits for 22/23 and any key issues - Outline improvements identified as a result of audit

+2. Background

-2. Ba 2.
-Background 2.1 The Combined Authority seeks its own assurance as to the effectiveness of providers' eligible spend on Adult Education and Free Courses for Jobs funding which it receives from the Department of Education.
-The funding assurance work is carried out by independent Audit firms.
-2.2 Under the CPCA's devolution agreement of 2018, certain Adult Education functions were transferred from the Secretary of State for Education to the Combined Authority, including a recurrent annual budget of c£12m for Adult Education (AEB).
+- 2.1 The Combined Authority seeks its own assurance as to the effectiveness of providers' eligible spend on Adult Education and Free Courses for Jobs funding which it receives from the Department of Education.
+The funding assurance work is carried out by independent Audit firms. - 2.2 Under the CPCA's devolution agreement of 2018, certain Adult Education functions were transferred from the Secretary of State for Education to the Combined Authority, including a recurrent annual budget of c£12m for Adult Education (AEB).
 The purpose of this money is to fund courses that enable residents to improve their employment prospects, improve in-work progression and improve health and wellbeing.

-2.3 Additionally, from 2022, the Combined Authority receives £800k from the National Skills Fund to support Level 3 skills provision (equivalent to A Level standard).
+Additionally, from 2022, the Combined Authority receives £800k from the National Skills Fund to support Level 3 skills provision (equivalent to A Level standard).
 This provision is called Free Courses for Jobs (FCFJs).
-2.4 Devolved Authorities are responsible for commissioning and contracting adult education provision in their areas.
+Devolved Authorities are responsible for commissioning and contracting adult education provision in their areas.
 They commission two types of Learning Organisations: grant funded and independent training providers (ITP).
 Grant funded organisations are public institutions, such as Local Authorities and Further Education colleges.
 ITPs are private organisations.
-2.5 The Combined Authority is required by the Department for Education (DfE) to provide assurances over the use of AEB and FCFJ funding through its commissioned provider base, including submitting assurance letters on an annual basis with details of the assurance work undertaken.
+The Combined Authority is required by the Department for Education (DfE) to provide assurances over the use of AEB and FCFJ funding through its commissioned provider base, including submitting assurance letters on an annual basis with details of the assurance work undertaken.

 3. Process and Criteria for Audit 3.1 For the 2022/23 academic year, the CPCA requested testing of five of its twenty-four providers.
 The sample size included: 1 Local Authority 1 Further Education College 3 Independent Training Providers 3.2 Providers are selected for audit on a risk basis which considers a number of factors, including the results of their last audit, the date of their last audit, Ofsted grade, and any intelligence or issues which may have been highlighted through performance management controls.
 3.3 The audit process was based on a standardised funding assurance approach which included sample sizes and funding streams, for both the Adult Education Budget and Free Courses for Jobs.
 All activity was conducted in accordance with the Education & Skills Funding Agency's (ESFA) funding assurance methodology, designed to enable Auditors to check final funding claims (based on Individual Learner Records) against the relevant funding rules.
 The audits obtained all relevant information and sufficient evidence to enable CPCA to express an opinion on the use of claimed funds over the academic year.
-3.4 In response to providers delivering learning aims at a significantly reduced amount of Guided Learning Hours (GLH) 1 , in 22/23 the CPCA introduced a policy to sample check learning aims to ensure delivery is within 75% of the Ofqual recommended minimum GLH where the provider is continuing to claim 100% of the funding.
-This approach is deployed by other Mayoral Combined Authorities and will be reviewed annually to ensure delivery quality and best value for money.
-3.5 NB: A separate provider review was carried out to re-test learning support claims during 21/22 and 22/23
+3.4 In response to providers delivering learning aims at a significantly reduced amount of Guided Learning Hours (GLH)1, in 22/23 the CPCA introduced a policy to sample check learning aims to ensure delivery is within 75% of the Ofqual recommended minimum GLH where the provider is continuing to claim reviewed annually to ensure delivery quality and best value for money.